erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 ####

 When clicking the `ADD ELEMENT` button the type of element has to be chosen first.
-When choosing to add a new node, a windows similar to the one described in the [Edit element](#edit-element) section above pops up.
+When choosing to add a new node, a window similar to the one described in the [Edit element](#edit-element) section above pops up.
 When adding a new edge, there are additional fields for selecting the *source node* and the *target node*.
 These have to be selected from a list of all existing nodes.
 The dropdowns allow searching for node names as described in the [Select Entities](#select-entities) section.
 Alternatively, select the two nodes between which the new edge shall be added before opening the `ADD ELEMENT` dialog.